claudioc/jingo/README.md

 ####authentication.google.clientSecret

   Values required for Google OAuth2 authentication.
 Refer to a previous section of this document on how to set them up.

+####authentication.github.enabled

+  Boolean, defaults to `false`

+####authentication.github.clientId
+####authentication.github.clientSecret

+  Values required for GitHub OAuth2 authentication.
+Refer to a previous section of this document on how to set them up.

 ####authentication.alone.enabled